Human impact on the environment: Light pollution

 Artificial light at night is one of the most obvious physical changes that humans have made to the biosphere, and is the easiest form of pollution to observe from space.
 The main environmental impacts of artificial light are due to light's use as an information source (rather than an energy source).
-The hunting efficiency of visual predators generally increases under artificial light, changing predator prey interactions.
+The hunting efficiency of visual predators generally increases under artificial light, changing predator-prey interactions.
 Artificial light also affects dispersal, orientation, migration, and hormone levels, resulting in disrupted circadian rhythms.

-Fast fashion

-Fast fashion has become one of the most successful industries in many capitalist societies with the increase in globalisation.
-Fast fashion is the cheap mass production of clothing, which is then sold on at very low prices to consumers.
-Today, the industry is worth £2 trillion.
+Fashion

 Environmental impacts

 In terms of carbon dioxide emissions, the fast fashion industry contributes between 4–5 billion tonnes per year, equating to 8–10% of total global emissions.
 Carbon dioxide is a greenhouse gas, meaning it causes heat to get trapped in the atmosphere, rather than being released into space, raising the Earth's temperature – known as global warming.

 Alongside greenhouse gas emissions the industry is also responsible for almost 35% of microplastic pollution in the oceans.
 Scientists have estimated that there are approximately 12–125 trillion tonnes of microplastic particles in the Earth's oceans.
 These particles are ingested by marine organisms, including fish later eaten by humans.
 The study states that many of the fibres found are likely to have come from clothing and other textiles, either from washing, or degradation.

 Textile waste is a huge issue for the environment, with around 2.1 billion tonnes of unsold or faulty clothing being disposed per year.
 Much of this is taken to landfill, but the majority of materials used to make clothes are not biodegradable, resulting in them breaking down and contaminating soil and water.

 Fashion, much like most other industries such as agriculture, requires a large volume of water for production.
 The rate and quantity at which clothing is produced in fast fashion means the industry uses 79 trillion litres of water every year.
-Water consumption has proven to be very detrimental to the environment and its ecosystems, leading to water depletion and water scarcity.
-Not only do these affect marine organisms, but also human's food sources, such as crops.
-The industry is culpable for roughly one-fifth of all industrial water pollution.
+Water consumption has proven to be very detrimental to the environment and its ecosystems, leading to water depletion and scarcity, which affect marine life and humans.
+The fashion industry is responsible for roughly one-fifth of all industrial water pollution.